IntersectMBO/plutus/plutus-benchmark/README.md

        * `cabal bench plutus-benchmark:validation`
        * `cabal bench plutus-benchmark:validation --benchmark-options "crowdfunding/2 -L10"`
      or the `cabal run` equivalents (see the `nofib` section).

+   * During benchmarking each validation script is run repeatedly up to a limit of 5 seconds (Criterion's default; a single execution takes approximately 5-15 ms) to get statistically reasonable total number of executions.
+It takes about 5 minutes to run the entire suite (again, this will depend on the hardware).

 See also  [nofib/README.md](./nofib/README.md)  and [validation/README.md](./validation/README.md).